Creating a Software Bill of Materials

 Important Traits of SBoMs

-One essential trait of a software bill of materials is that it needs to be a living document which reflects the current state at any time.
+One essential trait of a SBoM is that it needs to be a living document which reflects the current state at any time.
 If there are any changes, whether it be on the hardware or software side, the BoM should change with it.
 This real-time data is critical for both hardware and software teams.

 This living document should incorporate everything associated with the project; not just the design files, but also the metadata that capture the linkages between hardware and software components.
 I refer to the metadata as the six Ws: the Who, What, Where, When, Why, and hoW of the IP.
 This would include, but is not limited to: